Managing your finances in Australia effectively requires discipline and planning. Here are the steps to start managing your finances in Australia:

 2. Determine your filing status: Filing status depends on your marital status and whether you have dependents.
 Choose the filing status that applies to your situation.

 3. Choose your method of filing: You can file your taxes online or by mail.
-Filing online is typically faster and more convenient, but if you choose to file by mail, send your tax return before the deadline.
+Filing online is typically faster and more convenient, but if you file by mail, send your tax return before the deadline.

 How to minimize tax liability while managing your finances in Australia?